kleuveld/box_modules/README.md

 For now you'll need to have a look at the actual function to see how to use them.
 Better documentation may be coming.

-- utils.R: utility function to manage data.
+- utils.R: utility functions to manage data.
    - create_codebook: creates a "codebook"-dataframe containing variable labels and summ stats of data frame.
    - winsorize: winsorize a vector
    - count_label: adds counts to the labels of factors, useful for some plots